-Maintaining the structure and appearance of your home is important not only because your quality of life is directly linked to the state of your home, but also because you are taking a risk when you fail to address your red flags.
+Maintaining the structure and appearance of your home is important not only because your quality of life is directly linked to the state of your home, but also because you are taking a risk when you fail to address your red flags, often indicating water damage.
 In this article (the first of 2), we will show you how to recognize and triage key red flags.

 If you address minor issues when they appear, you will save a lot of money in the long run.
 You may also prevent health side effects, especially when water damage turns into insect infestation or mold!
 Listed below are the water-related red flags to take action on: they could be harmless or a major issue: better to know and fix it before the problem gets more serious (and expensive)!